HlustikP/Imagy/README.md

 - Expose the libweb configs api to enable finetuning of animated images

 ## Attributions
-All images used for unit testing have their source credited [HERE](ATTRIBUTIONS.md)
+All images used for unit testing have their source credited [HERE](tests/media/ATTRIBUTIONS.md) (needs the related submodule to be installed).